vjanelle/polyglottalk/notes/classes.md

 #### Location

 Classes can (and should) be stored in a `module`.
-Puppet is automagically aware of any value class stored in a module and can auto-load them by name.
-Definitions should be stored in the `manifests/` directory of a module with one definition per file and each filename should represent the name of it's class.
+Puppet is automagically aware of any class stored in a module and can auto-load them by name.
+Definitions should be stored in the `manifests/` directory of a module with one definition per file and each filename should represent the name of it's class, ie `polyglot/manifests/init.pp` for the `polyglot` class, `ntp/manifests/init.pp` for the `ntp` class.
+A subclass would be `polyglot/manifests/test.pp` for `polyglot::test`.

 ### Include-like